syncfusion-content/fileformat-docs/File-Formats/Presentation/Assemblies-Required.md

 </tr>
 </table>
 N> Presentation to PDF conversion is not supported in Xamarin and UWP applications.
-The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the PowerPoint presentation into PDF.
+The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the PowerPoint Presentation into PDF.
 <table>
 <tr>
 <td>